Digital Administration

 • Dr Emanuele Bardone is the Director of the master's programme in Educational Technology, Associate Professor of Educational Technology at the Institute of Education at the University of Tartu's Faculty of Social Sciences, and a lecturer of the course "Digital Education Beyond the Classroom."

-• Liisi Jürgen is the Head of IT Law, Attorney at law, Partner at NJORD Law Firm and a lecturer of the course „Digitisation of human capital“
+• Liisi Jürgen is the Head of IT Law, Attorney at law, Partner at NJORD Law Firm and a lecturer of the course "Digitisation of Human Capital ".

-• Siim Erik Akermann is the Focus Area Manager of Digital Technologies at Enterprise Estonia and a lecturer of the course „Digital labour market and service management“
+• Siim Erik Akermann is the Focus Area Manager of Digital Technologies at Enterprise Estonia and a lecturer of the course "Digital Labour Market and Service Management ".

-• Marki Tihhonova-Kreek is the Director for Smart Government Transformation at Nortal and a lecturer of the course „Digital environments to protect the natural environment“
+• Marki Tihhonova-Kreek is the Director for Smart Government Transformation at Nortal and a lecturer of the course "Digital Environments to Protect the Natural Environment ".

 University of Tartu Johan Skytte Institute of Political Studies

-The master's programme in Digital Administration provides a unique opportunity to learn from the top experts and to draw inspiration from the digitalisation experience of the world's leading digital nation!
+The master's programme in Digital Administration provides a unique opportunity to learn from the top experts and to draw inspiration from the digitalisation experience of the world's leading digital nation.

-It goes without saying that not all aspects of Estonia's digital solutions can be directly implemented, as each country has certain peculiarities that must be considered.
-Our MDA programme, however, addresses that issue.
-Upon graduating from the master's programme in Digital Administration, students will acquire a comprehensive digitalisation toolbox, which can be customised according to their countries' specifics, needs, and requirements and used to implement the strategies respectively.
+Upon graduating from the master's programme in Digital Administration, learners will acquire a comprehensive digitalisation toolbox, which can be customised according to their countries' specifics, needs, and requirements and used to implement the strategies that can become the code guiding how a country operates.
 The owner of such a priceless toolset has the potential to be a great change-maker in this era of rapid digitalisation.

 The increasing need to modernise the public sector and to equip civil servants with up-to-date skills should not be feared by those with a lack of knowledge in the field of IT – our master's degree programme is designed for both IT and non-IT professionals as the tangible digital transformation is only possible through collaboration between these two groups.